somebeaver/Lowrider.js/README.md

 the developer to decide what these things mean for each component, and the developer has lots of freedom in how these events work.

-After the rendering process, the component may look something like *fig. 2*.
+After the rendering process, the component may now have inner HTML *(fig. 2)*.

 ```html
 <!-- fig. 2: after rendering process -->